gdarchen/ASIAventure/README.md

 # ASIAventure mini game

-In Java 8, creation of a mini terminal adventure game in a team of 2 members.
+At INSA Rouen, in a Java 8 course, creation with no framework at all of a mini terminal adventure game in a team of 2 members.
 The game demonstrates most of Java 8 possibilities.